LukasGalliker/ese2013-team9/README.md

 	8. For faster testing, it would be very handy if everybody could compile an actual .apk package that can be tested on a real device!
 - Eclipse
 	- We want a multilanguage app, all strings should always be translated to german and english in their respecitve folders (res/values for english, res/values-de for german)
+	- To work with fragments seems a bit more complicated (initially) but is for sure a more mvc and best practice way [Tutorial](http://www.cs.dartmouth.edu/~campbell/cs65/lecture08/lecture08.html)

 ## Knowledge / Links